ringcentral/ringcentral-js/README.md

 ***

-# Tracking Network Requests & Responses
+# Tracking network Requests And Responses

 You can set up tracking for all network requests (for instance, to log them somewhere) by obtaining a `Client` object and registering observers on its various events: